jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Techvolution is the ruling philosophy that encourages extras to “majically” bond with any tool they want so they can solve frontline problems.

 Yet what do we do when the Death Star say it’s wrong?

+Majic: The natural inclination of a person learn, use, and hold new tools to increase their natural abilities.

 ![New Tool/majic](/img\diagrams\techvolution-majic.png)